uadmin/uadmin/docs/tutorial/part2.rst

 Register Inlines
 ^^^^^^^^^^^^^^^^
-Register inline allows you to merge a parent model to a submodel where the foreign key(s) are specified.
+Inlines is where we keep all registered models' inlines.
+It allows you to merge a parent model to a submodel where the foreign key(s) are specified.

 **Why do we use Register inlines?** We use them to show that the field of a model is related to another model as long as there is a foreign key specified.